textpattern/textpattern/sites/README.txt

     http://admin.example.com/setup

-* On MySQL setup page, be sure to enter the correct URL to your Textpattern site (not the admin site) under Site URL.
+* On the MySQL setup page, be sure to enter the correct URL to your Textpattern site (not the admin site) under Site URL.
 Textpattern will default to the URL of your admin site and you will need to change that here.
 For example:

     www.example.com